Free Firdaria Calculator

 How does day or night chart determination affect my result?

-Sect flips the starting planet and reorders the entire sequence.
-Day charts start from the Sun and follow the Chaldean order; night charts start from the Moon and follow a reordered sequence.
-That means two people born hours apart on the same day can land on completely different current major periods.
+Sect flips the starting planet and reorders the sequence.
+This calculator follows the Bonatti / Dykes variant: day charts start from the Sun, while night charts start from the Moon and place the lunar nodes after Mars.
+That means two people born hours apart on the same day can land on different current major periods.

 What if my birth time is approximate?